pavelglac/graphitation/packages/apollo-mock-client/README.md

 It is API-wise a port of [Relay’s RelayMockEnvironment](https://relay.dev/docs/guides/testing-relay-components/#relaymockenvironment-api-overview).

 While not required, it works hand-in-hand with `@graphitation/graphql-js-operation-payload-generator`.
+Test

 ## Example